-Ref Process Refer to Delegation Limit ts

-School Business Manager (SBM), Trust Finance Manager (TFM) Headteacher (HT) Trust Accountant (TA) Chief Finance Officer (CFO) Chief Executive Officer (CEO)
+Ref Process Refer to Delegation Limits School Business Manager (SBM), Trust Finance Manager (TFM) Headteacher (HT) ment section Trust Accountant (TA) Chief Finance Officer (CFO) Chief Executive Officer (CEO) Procure ment section 1.
+Approve a Purchase Order or a Non- Purchase Order Invoice.

-Procurement section

-1. Approve a Purchase Order or a Non- Purchase Order Invoice.
 Note that these limits apply to the total value of the commitment and not just the amount due over one year.
 Section Two: Procurement Up to £5,000 (excl.
-VAT) Up to £25,000 (excl.
-VAT) Up to £25,000 (excl.
-VAT) Up to £175,000 (excl.
-VAT) £175,000 to £250,000 Finance and Resources Committee >£250,000 Board NB not payroll or externally funded capital schemes Up to £175,000 (excl.
-VAT) £175,000 to £250,000 Finance and Resources Committee >£250,000 Board NB not payroll or externally funded capital schemes

-Quotes and Tender Limits for above

-• Up to £5,00 00 - 1 quote require ed.
+VAT) Up to £10,000 (excl.
+VAT) This could be delegated to another member of the Senior Leadership Team (SLT) however review invoice must have been completed by Headteacher Up to £10,000 (excl.
+VAT) Up to £75,000 (excl.
+VAT) £75,000 to £250,000 Finance and Resources Committee >£250,000 Board NB not payroll, exam fees or externally funded capital schemes Up to £75,000 (excl.
+VAT) £75,000 to £250,000 Finance and Resources Committee >£250,000 Board NB not payroll, exam fees or externally funded capital schemes • Up to £10,0 Limits for above 000 - 1 quote requir ed.

-Def Burney Defende Delegation Limit ts Ref Process Refer to School Business Manager (SBM), Trust Finance Manager (TFM) Headteacher (HT) Trust Accountant (TA) Chief Finance Officer (CFO) Chief Executive Officer (CEO) £5,000 to £75,000 - 3 written quotes required with a documented rationale for the decision made.
-For quotes in excess of £25,000 these need to be referred centrally for review and sign off by the Chief Finance Officer.
-This should be attached to the quotes received.
-Items over £75,000 to be formally tendered with approval of the tendering process needed in writing from the Chief Finance Officer as per financial regulations.
-Items over the threshold limits to be subject to the Public Contracts Regulations 2015.
+Ref Process Refer to Delegation Limit S Kei FIOCESS Kerer to School Business Manager (SBM), Trust Finance Manager (TFM) Headteacher (HT) Trust Accountant (TA) Chief Finance Officer (CFO) Chief Executive Officer (CEO) · th a documented ratio - preferred supplier, to be referred centra ally for review and s sign off by the Chief Fi nance Officer. • Items over £75,000 to be forma ally tendered with a pproval of the tenderi ng process needed in writing from the Chief Finance Office r as per financial re gulations. • Items over the threshold limits to be subject to the Public Procurement A Act 2023.
+3 quotes/tender are not required for specific costs due to their nature, for example exam fees, agency supply, educational consultancy.
 Payments Section 2.
-Approve a BACS Payment Run - all must be listed as signatories to the bank mandate Section Two: Cash Management Up to £5,000 per transaction - with 1 other signatory from the Academy or Central Team.
-Can load any value of payments onto the system but needs approval from other signatories in all cases.
-Maximum of £5,000 per transaction within BACS Up to £25,000 per transaction - with 1 other signatory from the Academy or Central Team.
-This could be delegated to another member of the Senior Leadership Team, however review of payments must have been completed by Headteacher or higher delegation Up to £25,000 per transaction - with 1 other signatory from the Academy or Central Team.
-Up to £50,000 per transaction with 1 other signatory from the Academy or Central Team. >£50,000 per transaction with 2 signatories from the Central Team up to £175,000.
-NB not payroll or externally funded capital schemes Above £175,000 with Finance and Resources Up to £50,000 per transaction with 1 other signatory from the Academy or Central Team. >£50,000 per transaction with 2 signatories from the Central Team up to £175,000.
-NB not payroll or externally funded capital schemes Above £175,000 with Finance and Resources
+Approve a BACS Payment Run Section Two: Cash Management Up to £10,000 per transaction - with 1 other delegated individual Can load any value of Up to £20,000 per transaction - with 1 other delegated individual This could be Up to £20,000 per transaction - with 1 other delegated individual Up to £150,000 per transaction with 1 other delegated individual Up to £150,000 per transaction with 1 other delegated individual payments onto the system but needs approval from other signatories in all cases. delegated to another member of the Senior Leadership Team (SLT) however review of payments must NB not investments, payroll or externally funded capital schemes NB not investments, payroll or externally funded capital schemes Above £150,000 have been completed by Headteacher or higher delegation Above £150,000 with Finance and Resources with Finance and Resources Committee approval.